openstack-archive/fuel-plugin-lma-collector/doc/source/user/alarms.rst

 to cover the most common use cases, but it is possible that your mileage varies depending on the specifics of your environment and monitoring requirements.
 It is obviously possible to modify the alarm rules or even create new ones.
-In this case, you will be required to modify the alarmn rules configuration file and reapply the Puppet module that will turn the alarm rules into Lua code on each of the nodes you want the change to take effect.
+In this case, you will be required to modify the alarm rules configuration file and reapply the Puppet module that will turn the alarm rules into Lua code on each of the nodes you want the change to take effect.
 This procedure is explained below but first you need to know how the alarm rule structure is